 - Negotiation of the asthma action plan.

 - Specific advice as to how to recognise loss of asthma control.
 Action points can be symptom or peak expiratory flow rate (PEFR) triggered.
 In children, there is some evidence that symptom triggers are preferable.
 When based upon peak flow, percentage personal best PEFR (assessed once treatment has been optimised, and updated regularly) should be the trigger for action rather than percentage predicted PEFR.

-- Written instructions - traffic light systems are sometimes used[7, 11].
+- Written instructions - traffic light systems are sometimes used.

 - Two to three action points - no clear advantage to having more.

-- Specific advice as to when to seek medical review.
+- Specific advice as to the action to take if asthma deteriorates:

-- Ensure that all team members who are on board are convinced by the benefits of providing written action plans and offering consistent advice.
+- Ensure that all team members are convinced by the benefits of providing written action plans and are offering consistent advice.

 - Consider which patients to target - sometimes targeting those who are likely to benefit the most (ie those with poorly controlled, moderate or severe asthma) via diagnostic or prescription term searches is more realistic initially.
 Changes in control markers can be audited to review progress.